 Rossbrook House provides daily programming, meals, outings and activities to children and youth ages 6-24, 365 days of the year.
 During the summer months the front doors of Rossbrook House never close.
 We are open 24 hours until the first day of school.

 As well as being a safe place all summer long, Rossbrook House provides opportunities for children and youth to explore places they may have never been before and to take part in new experiences!

 - Summer Programs: Children and youth enjoy daily programs, from indoor movies and crafts to playing pool and ball hockey tournaments.
-There is always a full calendar with a variety of daily activities for both age groups (6-11 & 12-24).
+There is a variety of daily activities for both age groups (6-11 & 12-24).